Why Your Test Automation is Failing

 Manually Setting Up an Environment Each Time to Run Automated Tests

 For tests that don’t need to run as frequently, such as security testing and performance testing, it’s common to set up an environment for automated tests every time the test needs to be executed.
 As a result, testers must wait for the environment to be ready, perhaps do some additional configurations and then run a suite of tests.
-And, if they’re trying to optimize utilization, the environment is left to run overnight or weekend.
+And, if they’re trying to optimize utilization, the environment is left to run overnight or throughout the weekend.

 The problem with this approach is it takes the “auto” out of automated testing.
 When automation depends on a manual step, the test is only as efficient as this manual step.